16611808637/Refractory-high-entropy-alloy-data/README.md

-The dataset includes the hardness, compressive yield strength, and compressive strain of W, Mo, Ta, Nb, V, Ti, Zr, Hf, Al, and Si.
+The dataset includes the hardness, compressive yield strength, and compressive strain of W, Mo, Ta, Nb, V, Ti, Zr, Hf and Al.